-- Be in a quiet place when possible.
-Find a quiet, distraction-free spot to log in.
-Turn off any music, videos, etc. in the background. - Chat - Stay on topic.
+- Stay on topic.
 Use the chat window for questions and comments that are relevant to class.
 The chat window is not a place for socializing or posting comments that distract from the course activities.
 If you fill it up with random comments, I will be unable to sort through the information quickly to address students' questions/concerns about the course. - No disrespect or hate speech.
 Just like in our in-person class, respectful behavior is expected.
 Consider Zoom a professional environment, and act like you're at a job interview, even when you're typing in the chat.